- 1.How does the Instrument Landing System (ILS) work?

 V1 is the maximum speed at which a rejected take-off is still safe.
 After V1 is reached, the take-off run would be continued (almost) no matter what.
 Exceptions to that rule would be large system failures, or an uncontrollable aeroplane, e.g. because of a wing that falls off or a great fire, for instance.

-A simple reason for not rejecting the take-off after V1 is that the aircraft cannot be brought to a full stop without the use of reverse thrust on the runway safely after having reached this v speed.
+A simple reason for not rejecting the take-off after V1 is that the aircraft cannot be brought to a full stop on the runway safely after having reached this v speed.
 Yes, you heard that correctly.
 It is safer to take-off with, for instance, only one running engine than to try to abort the take-off past the point of no return.

 Modern aircraft have no trouble to safely fly and land with only one engine running.
 An aeroplane is, after all, built to fly and not to wheel over a narrow strip of concrete at ridiculous speeds!
 Furthermore, to break down the plane past V1 stresses the tires and brakes enormously.
 They can even catch fire quickly.